CrychicTeam/CrychicDoc/docs/en/doc/docDevelop.md

 10. **Delete the local and remote branches:**

-Once your PR is merged, you can safely delete the feature branch you created:
+Once your PR is merged, you can safely delete the created feature branch:

 ```bash
 git checkout main